nickssmith/actionsStatusCLI/README.md

 All that must be done is add the call `python3 /path/toactionStatus.py` to somewhere in your path and call it after `git push`

-See the contents of the `.sh` script for details
+See the contents of the `.sh` script for details.

 ## TODO LIST
- - do a git fetch to check for updates after running
  - check for new PRs made by actions and report them
  - show logs in console instead of links